naamach/WiseGCN/README.md

 To listen and process public events run:

 ```
+import gcn
-from wisegcn import handler
+from wisegcn.handler import process_gcn

-handler()
+gcn.listen(handler=process_gcn)
 ```

+This will listen for VOEvents until killed with ctrl+C.

 ### Testing `wisegcn` offline